Wanderpaths/ionic-modal-nav/README.md

 @params.options.animation  - The animation to show & hide with.

 @params.options.focusFirstInput - Whether to autofocus the first input of the modal when shown.
 Will only show the keyboard on iOS, to force the keyboard to show on Android, please use the Ionic keyboard plugin.

 @params.options.backdropClickToClose - Whether to close the modal on clicking the backdrop.

 @params.options.hardwareBackButtonClose - Whether the modal can be closed using the hardware back button on Android and similar devices.
 ~~~

 ##### IonicModalNavService.show(modalState, data)
 Open the modal and transition to the given modal state with no animation.
 Cache the `backView` and the `currentView` so we can restore proper state once
 the modal is closed.

  ~~~
 @param {string} modalState - Modal state name
 @param {object} data - State data
  ~~~

 ##### IonicModalNavService.go(modalState, data)
 Wrapper around the usual `$state.go()`.
 If data is passed, it will be sent.

 ~~~
 @param {string} modalState
 @param {object} state data
 ~~~

 ##### IonicModalNavService.goBack(data)
 Wrapper around usual `$ionicHistory.goBack()`.
 If data is passed, the incoming state can react
 by subscribing to `onBack(callback)`

 `@param {object} data`

 ##### IonicModalNavService.hide(data)
 Closes the `IonicModalNav`.
 If data is passed, the incoming state can react by subscribing to
 `onClose(calback)`

 `@param {object} data`

-##### IonicModalNavService.destroy()
+##### IonicModalNavService.remove()
-Destroy the instance of `IonicModalNav` (probably never used)
+Remove the instance of `IonicModalNav`

 ## Callback handlers

 ##### IonicModalNavService.onBack(callback)
 Register a `callback` function to react to a modal state going backwards.

 `@param {Function} callback`

  ##### IonicModalNavService.onClose(callback)
 Register a `callback` function to react to the `IonicModalNav` closing.